Prompts and Cues

 Use commenting in reading, writing, listening, & communicating/talking.

 Core words will help the commenting easily go between situations and materials.
 Add fringe vocabulary commenting when appropriate.

 Teaching Yes & No

-Yes & No questions are a common target for speech therapy sessions because once a child can answer Yes & No questions, you will be able to get more information to find out what they are trying to communicate to you.
+Yes & No questions are a common target for speech therapy sessions.
+Once a child can answer Yes & No questions, you will get more information about what they are trying to communicate to you.
 AAC users need a reliable way to indicate yes/no before they can answer questions.
 Children who communicate through speech learn yes/no words or movements.
 Sometimes their use matches their intent, sometimes not.
 Adults have to give them feedback, and they adjust over time.
 We need to provide the same time and feedback to individuals with complex communication needs.

 How to approach it?

 • Explicit motor practice for head nods.
 Practice the movements together.

 • Lots of verbal referencing when we notice the learner is moving their head.

 • Lots of "failure-free" opportunities to practice head nods.